hasindu2008/slow5/docs/tutorial.md

 As discussed before, current nanopore instruments are not impervious to physical damage and defects as part of the sequencing process.
 Over time, wells in the nanopore device can become temporarily or permanently blocked from producing a readable signal.
 To combat this, nanopore sequencers will periodically analyse the health of each well called the "mux scan" or "pore scan", and select the healthiest well in each channel in a process called "mux selection".
 The health of the pore is diagnosed during this stage, and its actual diagnosis is refered to as its "mux status".

-In addition to mux selection, if the device thinks a pore is blocked, the MinION may also attempt to "eject" DNA or contaminants that might stuck in it.
+In addition to mux selection, if the device thinks a pore is blocked or clogged with something, the MinION may also attempt to eject any DNA or contaminants that might stuck in it.
 This is done by applying a voltage that briefly reverses the ionic flow through the pore in hopes of clearing it out.

 ## Why SLOW5?